-We have continued to assess the risk of modern slavery across our own operations and our supply chain for products and services.

-During the risk assessment process, it has been assumed that modern slavery is more likely if: the role is low skilled; communication isn't essential; less interaction with other groups is needed; positions are needed on a temporary/flexible basis.
+We continue to assess the risk of modern slavery across our own operations and our supply chain for products and services.
+We consider that modern slavery is more likely in the following circumstances: the role is low skilled; communication isn't essential; less interaction with other groups is needed; positions are needed on a temporary/flexible basis.